Asubas/graphiql-app/README.md

 # REST/GraphQL Client <img src="./public/client-rest.svg" alt="Image 1 Description" style="margin-left: 10px; margin-right: 10px;" width="30"> <img src="./public/client-graphql.svg" alt="Image 2 Description" width="30">

 This project is a universal client designed to handle REST and GraphQL API requests efficiently.
-It supports the entry of headers, queries, variables, and body parameters for REST requests.
+It supports the entry of headers, queries, variables, and body parameters.
 The client also offers a convenient feature to store the history of requests and allows restoring previous requests with all their associated data.

 This application was created as part of the RSSchool React course by